 Below is a 1915 picture of the original farm home.
 A trapper named Fraizier started building the home in 1836, and the Miller family finished building it 1934.
 And below that is Oregon’s only 2 story chicken house being built in 1901 and as it stands today on the farm.
-Also pictured are the farm activities in herbs, bees, farm culture, water harvest, and Mary Millers Mystery garlic to mention just a few of the holistic programs happening at Grape Lane Poultry Farm!
-View all our pages and learn what's happening at Grape Lane Poultry Farm!
+Also pictured are the farm activities in herbs, bees, farm culture, water harvest, and Mary Millers Mystery garlic to mention just a few of the holistic programs happening at the Farm!
+View all our pages and learn what's new at Grape Lane Poultry Farm!

 The antique chicken house still stands at Grape Lane Poultry Farm, but has been replace with the use of chicken tractors!